Isn't using an agent free when you buy? Well, this is one of the most common questions we get from new homebuyers:

 We’ve invented the modern way to buy.
 So far, we’ve helped hundreds of folks buy and sell homes in Georgia, Florida and Texas and saved homebuyers over $1 million in unnecessary agent fees.

 Have questions about buyer's agent commission or how our commission refund works?
-Shoot us an email or contact us to speak with one of our home buying experts.
-If you're ready to stop shopping right away, get started by getting pre-approved at a low, preferred mortgage rate with our partner lenders.
+Contact us to speak with one of our home buying experts.